MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 ## Disaster recovery design considerations

-- Align business requirements with recovery time, capacity, and point objectives (RTCPOs) for Apps/VMs tiers.
+- Align business requirements with recovery time, capacity, and point objectives for applications and VM tiers.
 Plan and design accordingly to achieve them using the most appropriate replication technology.
-App-native, like SQL Always On availability group, or non-native like VMware Site Recovery Manager (SRM) and [Azure Site Recovery](/azure/site-recovery/).
+Application-native, like SQL Always On availability group, or non-native like VMware Site Recovery Manager (SRM) and [Azure Site Recovery](/azure/site-recovery/).
 - Make a decision as to what the target disaster recovery site for the Azure VMware Solution private cloud will be.
 This site influences which disaster recovery tooling is suitable to the environment.
 - Migration from third-party locations into Azure VMware Solution has support through Site Recovery Manager through scale.
 - You can use VMware Site Recovery Manager to provide disaster recovery for your Azure VMware Solution private cloud to a secondary Azure VMware Solution private cloud.